dedale-fet/deep_segmentation_for_taxiing/README.md

 ___

-The network model used is inspired on [Deeplab v3](https://arxiv.org/abs/1706.05587).
+The network model used is inspired from [Deeplab v3](https://arxiv.org/abs/1706.05587).
 The network is first trained with Cityscape datasets on the *train_fine* set only.
 The weights are then fine-tuned on specific images for taxiing assistance purposes.